damslab/reproducibility/cidr2022-daphne/Readme.md

   * Extracted from HDF5 to CSV
   * Converted to NCHW format
   * Mean removed
-* I tried to run the TF inference on the training set, but that did crash in all variants I tried:
-  * w/ TF Dataset API
-  * w/o -"-
-  * w/ eager mode (default for TF 2.x)
-  * w/o eager
 * Data loading for TF was done with Pandas
 #### Model
 * Trained with resnet20-training.py for 200 epochs